inovex/elements/packages/elements/src/components/ino-card/readme.md

 # ino-card

-A card is as flexible and extensible content component.
-So far, the card is a simple content component with title and subtitle.
+The ino-card is a flexible and extensible component.
+It features a header, content, and footer slot that can be used to fully customize the appearance of the card.

 ## Usage